-- 1) Approval/Signature Pages - a.
-Students should review the Guidelines for Preparation of Thesis and Dissertations for proper paper requirements and type of pen used for signing. - b.
-Students should have the original pages prepared and with them at the oral defense so that all members of the committee can sign them. - c.
-Students should obtain all signatures except the Dean.
-The Associate Dean's office will obtain the Dean's signature once all corrections have been made and the document has been finalized. - d.
-Students should submit original signature pages to the Associate Dean's assistant located in Room 407 White Hall, 330-672-0552 - Upload to Electronic Thesis and Dissertations - a.
+- 2) Upload to Electronic Thesis and Dissertations - a.
 Students do not need to submit a paper or electronic version for review prior to upload. - b.
 Students should consult the Office of Graduate Student Services, Master's Students website for information on uploading thesis. - c.
 The Associate Dean's assistant will be notified electronically when students have uploaded their thesis. - 3) Review of Thesis - a.
 The Office of Administrative Affairs will pull a copy of your document from the ETD site and review for any formatting issues. - b.
 The office will be in touch with you via your KSU email.

 - c.
 Once you and/or your editor have made the appropriate corrections you will reupload to OhioLINK, following the instructions provided. - d.
 The document is again reviewed for appropriate formatting. - e.
-Once all corrections have been made, submit the final revised version on the ETD site. - f.
-Students must submit two original signature pages to the Associate Dean's assistant, Room 407 White Hall.
+Once all corrections have been made, submit the final revised version on the ETD site.

-Finalization of Project
+Finalization of a Project

-- 1) Students must follow the established deadline for applying for graduation. - 2) Students must defend the completed project by the EHHS posted deadline. - 3) The project must be submitted to project director by the end of the semester in which student plans to graduate. - 4) Each term deadlines are posted outside of the Office of Graduate Student Services, Room 418 White Hall and posted on website www.kent.edu/ehhs/ogs.
+- 1) Students must follow the established deadline for applying for graduation. - 2) Students must defend the completed project by the EHHS posted deadline. - 3) The project must be submitted to project director by the end of the semester in which student plans to graduate. - 4) Each term deadlines are posted on website www.kent.edu/ehhs/ogs.